What ARE Universities of the Third Age?

 The late Dr. Peter Laslett (Cambridge University) was responsible for adapting the founding French university sponsored U3A into a community based model which has become known as the "Cambridge Model" of U3A which is common to U3As in Australia.
 He was also responsible for defining the four "ages of man" in his book A Fresh Map of Life: The Emergence of the Third Age.
 Retirement offered an opportunity to catch up with a lot of activities there had not been time for in the first two stages of life.

 This British model of U3A was the one introduced into Australia ( Melbourne) in 1984.
 The first U3A in NSW was established in the Shoalhaven area.
 The U3A movement has since spread rapidly throughout Australia.
-To the end of 1999 one-hundred-and-eight U3A groups had been identified nation-wide and national membership was 40,500 plus and growing rapidly.
+There well over 200 U3A groups nation-wide and national membership is heading towards 100,000.
 The U3A movement has been identified through academic research as being the fastest-growing adult education movement in Australia.

 U3A is a world wide organisation with groups in many countries.
 There are more than 3000 groups spread over all continents and there is an International Association, AIUTA which holds an International Conference every three years.
 It is possible to attend this as an observer and you should be able to obtain details from the Network's Secretary if you are thinking of attending.
 There are different names for U3A in different countries.
-Harrow U3A has a useful web site www.harrowu3a.co.uk which attempts to link each U3A or similar group.
+This site worldu3a.org is a useful place to gauge the scale and spread of U3A.

 The U3A movement in Australia per head of population, has the greatest number of U3A groups in the world, and continues to expand .
 Four states have a state body, viz.
 The Victorian Network , the U3A Queensand Network, the South Australian U3A Alliance, and our own NSW Network.
 U3A Canberra fuctions as both a local U3A and a state body.
 All U3A are autonomous and the state bodies act only as advisory and administrative units.
 There is also the nationally-based U3A Online, a “virtual” U3A.The State bodies, together with U3A ACT, U3AOnline, and the support of U3A UWA (Western Australia) have recently formed a national co-operative group called the U3A Australia Alliance (U3AAA).Australia, per head of population, has the greatest number of U3A groups in the world.